patroni/patroni/docs/tools_integration.rst

 communicate with ``pg-backup-api``, so you are able to perform Barman operations remotely.

-That application currently has a couple sub-commands: ``recover`` and ``config-switch``.
+This application currently has a couple of sub-commands: ``recover`` and ``config-switch``.

 patroni_barman recover